ccs282/EU_ETS_Co_Benefits/Stata_SDID/README.md

 ## Contact

-If users have any doubts concerning the portion of the code written in Stata, they are encouraged to reach out to [Pier Basaglia](mailto:piero.basaglia@uni-hamburg.de).
+If users have any questions concerning the portion of the code written in Stata, they are encouraged to reach out to [Pier Basaglia](mailto:piero.basaglia@uni-hamburg.de).